dsj7419/python-learning-by-projects/README.md

 # Project-Based Python Learning Course

 Welcome to the Project-Based Python Learning Course!
 This repository, curated by [dsj7419](https://github.com/dsj7419), is designed to provide a hands-on and engaging approach to learning Python through practical projects.
+This is a constant work in progress, and is evolving quickly!

 ![Python Learning By Projects](./assets/images/PythonLearning.png)